JimMarshall35/Microcontroller_Tetris/README.md

 re drawing the entire lcd screen.

 Includes a python script that can convert 84 x 48 monocrhrome pngs into code for a c array that can be drawn directly to the screen.

+is a stm cube ide project and uses cube mx and the stm HAL libraries